-Judge throws out Trump’s New York Time’s lawsuit and saddles him with legal costs
+Judge throws out Trump’s New York Times lawsuit and saddles him with legal costs

+Former president sued newspaper and niece Mary Trump over ‘insidious plot’ to reveal his tax affairs

 Donald Trump’s lawsuit against The New York Times has been thrown out by a judge with the one-term president ordered to pay all legal fees and costs in the case.